-So, here's the thing: If someone asks you how to make a blog on a Drupal site, you don't tell them to activate the Blog module (which is ready for retirement).
-You tell them that a blog is easily made with CCK and Views – and some settings that would cover 2–3 pages of fine print.
+If someone asks you how to make a blog on a Drupal site, you tell them that a blog is easily made with custom content types, fields, and Views – and some settings that would cover 2–3 pages of fine print.

 Features module shortcuts the work with configuring settings by providing comfortable means for bundling, exporting and importing settings for many of the most used Drupal modules.
-See this quick intro.
-Features shifts the site development paradigm from tweak here and there into enabling features.
+Features shift the site development paradigm from the tweak here and there into enabling features.

 The main advantages